supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 - Degree (arity) of a relation is the number of attributes in its schema.
 Degree of a relation can never be $0$.
 - Cardinality of a relation is the number of rows in any given instance.
 Cardinality can be $0$ i.e. no records in the table.
+- Integrity Constraints, Normal Forms, Keys, Decomposition, Dependency preservation are properties of Relation Schema and not the properties of a legal instance.

 ## Relation in Relational Model